cudmore/pie-analysis/video-player/readme.md

  - Highlight most recent annotation in list as video is played.
  - Finish sorting annotation columns when clicked.
 Need to insert str(), int(float() to do this.
- - [done]Add standard video control buttons like play/pause/forward/backward/large-forward/large-backward.
  - Implement saving/loading options via JSON file.
-Include window geometry and mapping of annotation event numbers to names.
+Include window geometry, show/hide, (MAYBE) mapping of annotation event numbers to names.
  - Add note to video file by putting it in event list header.
- - Running video faster/slower using +/- increments frame interval, it should increment frames per second (+/- 5).
+ - Running video faster/slower using +/- increments frame interval, it should increment frames per second (+/- 5 fps).
 This way user can get back to original fps.
  - toggle 'play' button to reflect state
+ - Add information about video file to saved event list .txt file, e.g. (path=xxx, numframes=yyy, fps=zzz)

  - [done] Expand code to open a folder of video files.
 Right now it is one hard-coded video file.
+ - [done] Add standard video control buttons like play/pause/forward/backward/large-forward/large-backward.
  - [done] Finish setting annotation notes with keyboard 'n'.
- - [done]Write recipe for installation into Python virtual environment.
+ - [done] Write recipe for installation into Python virtual environment.
  - [done] Design system where annotations can have start/stop frames or start frame and number of frames (duration).
 Right now annotations only have single (start) frame.